EugenMayer/consul-docker-stability-tests/acls/README.md

 This stack is designed to be **production ready**.
 So locked down, encrypted and secured as much as sanity allows here

+## Using as your boilerplate

+This setup actually suits also as a boilerplate for a production setup.
+You can configure the most important aspects

+using those env variables you can configure if ACL/Gossip/TLS should be enabled and configured or not.
+Everything happens auto-magical - see the scripts in bin/ for the components.
+They are fairly simple

+      ENABLE_APK: 1
+      ENABLE_GOSSIP: 1
+      ENABLE_ACL: 1
+      ENABLE_TLS: 1

+`ENABLE_APK` is just for enabling the installation of `curl jq` which we need for the scripts ( or you maybe did that in your image already
+)
 ## Test

 1. Configure `acl_master_token` for the server